 I am totally opposed to the Tories' Brexit agenda.
 I voted against the Government's damaging deal and I campaigned to protect EU citizens who've built their lives here, workers' rights, freedom of movement, animals and environmental protections.

 In Parliament, I've consistently called for environmental protections and those on workers' rights to be maintained or enhanced, tabling or supporting amendments to the Environment Bill, the Trade Bill and other legislation.

 Working to address the causes of Brexit

-She is working with communities to explore the reasons why so many voted to Leave, propose democratic reforms to empower communities and find shared solutions to issues such as inequality, austerity and deindustrialisation.
+We need democratic reforms to empower communities and find shared solutions to issues such as inequality, austerity and deindustrialisation.